sundgenomics/sundgenomics.github.io/README.md

 ### Current status

-    The sequencers and office have moved to 10.5, but the lab not yet.
-The N-drives have moved to SUN-RENEW-genomics.
+    The Genomics Platform is now located at 10.5 and the N-drives at SUN-RENEW-genomics.

-    Due to testing and special events at 10.5, there will be no access to our Genomics Platform on the following dates:
+    Due to building testing, there will be no access to our Genomics Platform on the following dates:
-    - Wednesday Nov 5th  4pm-10pm
+    - Tuesday Nov 25th  from 4:30pm
-    - Monday Nov 10th 9am-12pm
+    - Wednesday Dec 3rd from 2:00pm
-    - Wednesday Nov 19th 9am-5pm
+    - Tuesday Dec 9th from 2:00pm

     Closure during the Holiday Season (Dec 22th to Jan 2nd).